By Mike Markowitz for CoinWeek …..

-Ogedei, his third son, succeeded him as Great Khan, but in effect the empire was partitioned.
+Ogedei, his third son, succeeded him as Great Khan, but the empire was effectively partitioned.

 Batu, son of Jochi, led the “Golden Horde”, which controlled the Russian steppes.
 Chagatay, the second son, ruled much of central Asia.
 Tolui, the fourth son, ruled the Mongol homeland.
 When Ogedei died in 1241, his wife Töregene (or Torakina) became regent for about five years as Great Khatun (khatun is the feminine form of khan).

 A remarkable series of coins were struck during Töregene’s reign, mainly in the Caucasus, Northern Iran, and Anatolia.
 They depict an archer on horseback drawing his bow.
 On some examples, he appears to be shooting at a goose, on others an eagle or a star.